-Since the seventies, development initiative Sekem has been revitalising the hot, arid sands of a once untouched part of the Egyptian desert an hour from Cairo, transforming it into fertile land.
+Since the 1970s, development initiative Sekem has been revitalising the hot, arid sands of a once untouched part of the Egyptian desert, transforming it into fertile land.

 “In the midst of sand and desert I see myself standing before a well drawing water.
 Carefully I plant trees, herbs and flowers and wet their roots with the precious drops.
 The cool well water attracts human beings and animals to refresh and quicken themselves.
 Trees give shade, the land turns green, fragrant flowers bloom.
 The humans care for and see all that is created as a reflection of paradise on earth.
 For me, this idea of an oasis in the middle of a hostile environment is like an image of the resurrection at dawn, after a long journey through the nightly desert.”

 Worldwide, additional fertile land and its sustainable cultivation are crucial to ensuring future food security.
 Sekem uses biodynamic farming methods to restore and maintain a healthy soil and biodiversity, within a holistic approach that integrates ecology, economy, and societal and cultural life.

 Ibrahim’s mission was to restore and maintain the vitality of soil and food and the biodiversity of nature through sustainable, organic agriculture and social and cultural development.
 The word ‘Sekem’ is the ancient Egyptian hieroglyph for ‘vitality’.

 Today, Sekem runs a variety of successful companies producing organic foods, spices, and tea, textiles from organic cotton, and herbal medicines for local and international markets.
 A fair supply chain – from farmers to final consumers – is based on trust, transparency, fair pricing and contracts.
 Similar to ‘Fair Trade’, this is the ‘Economy of Love’ that Sekem stands for.